guiqvlaixi2164-max/Jiaqi_Data-Science-1/README.md

 git clone https://github.com/guiqvlaixi2164-max/Jiaqi_Data-Science-1.git
 cd Jiaqi_Data-Science-1
 ```
 - Configure the required environment.
 The steps for this are described in the Environmental Requirements section above.
+I recommend option 2, because you can continue directly with gitbash.
 - Run the codes.
 Type in Git Bash:
 ```
 cd code